-However, since his return, Mulgrew has been apivotal member of the Celtic first team, earning his first call-up to the full national side in 2012.
-He has continued to be a vital player for his country since Gordon Strachan took charge.
+After his return, Mulgrew was a pivotal member of the Celtic first team, earning his first call-up to the full national side in 2012.
+He continued to be a vital player for his country after Gordon Strachan took charge.
 Meanwhile, his club form was recognised in 2012 when he was awarded Scotland’s Player of the Year.
-Mulgrew’s versatility has seen him comfortably perform in defence and midfield during his time at Celtic, while also donning the captain’s armband in Scott Brown’s absence.
+Mulgrew’s versatility saw him comfortably perform in defence and midfield during his time at Celtic, while also donning the captain’s armband in Scott Brown’s absence.

 Mulgrew’s contract with Celtic expired at the end of the 2015–16 season.
 On 31 August 2016, he signed for Blackburn Rovers on a three-year deal.